Best Practices for a Tips Page¶

 Think about who would care about this information being made public (such as their employer).
 What capabilities do they have to investigate the source of the tip?
 What are the potential consequences for your source if they are discovered?
 And then guide your source to the communications channels that will best protect them from surveillance.

 And when you’re ready to publish, make sure you’re not inadvertently revealing your source.

 Protecting Your Sources When Releasing Sensitive Documents (Source, June 2017) is an excellent review.

 Content versus metadata

 Many of the tools we recommend can protect the contents of your communications, but not the fact that you communicated at all.
 Even if your phone company isn’t monitoring the contents of a phone call, their records will show all the numbers you called, whether the other party answered, and how long you stayed on the line.
 If you make calls over a service like WhatsApp, your phone history will still show that the call was made.

 Most secure communications channels do not protect against metadata surveillance, so make note of these constraints in your documentation.

-Similarly, any file on your computer has a bunch of metadata attached to it: the date and time it was created, the time it was last modified, size, and filename.
+Similarly, files on your computer have a bunch of metadata attached to them: the date and time it was created, the time it was last modified, size, and filename.
 And depending on the software that created a the metadata might include the name of the person who created it, or the company the software was licensed to.
 EXIF data attached to digital images often includes the type of camera the image was captured with, or even the GPS coordinates of the device at the time the photo was taken.
-In 2012, Vice outed the location of then-billionaire-in-hiding, John McAfee by posting a photo online: the journalist’s iPhone 4 automatically tagged the photo with the phone’s GPS data.
+In 2012, Vice outed the location of then-billionaire-in-hiding, John McAfee by posting a photo online: the journalist’s iPhone automatically tagged the photo with the phone’s GPS data.